AlishaWayra/MScProject/README.md

 # Fitting Brownian motion parameters to glioblastoma cell data

 ## Project Description
-This project focused on fitting the **drag** (beta) and **scaling** (sigma_mot) parameter from a Brownian motion model [1] to describe the **motion of patient-derived glioblastoma cells**.
+This project focused on fitting the **drag** $\beta$ and **scaling** $\sigma_{mot}$ parameter from a Brownian motion model [1] to describe the **motion of patient-derived glioblastoma cells**.
 This work was motivated by the previous study [2] on the same cell lines where the deep learning based cell tracking algorithm Btrack was not successful in recreating cell lineage trees from glioblastoma time-lapse microscopy images.
 In the future, the **fitted Brownian motion parameters can be used to inform the global motion parameters of Btrack** in order to improve its performance in lineage tree construction.
 Three parameter estimation approaches were investigated to fit the parameters beta and sigma_mot to a sample of manually tracked cells in Fiji from time-lapse microscopy images.

 ## Data